kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/what/translate_process.md

+While English is a very common language for software developers, there are many developers who don't speak English, or don't speak it fluently.
+This is an accessibility issue for developers - and so, we want to provide our documentation in as many languages as possible.

-We want to provide our documentation in as many languages as possible, because availability of information in one's native language is an accessibility issue.
-The BeeWare core team is, for the most part, monolingual.
-We need your help to translate our content into other languages.
+Unfortunately, the BeeWare core team is, for the most part, monolingual English speakers.
+We need your help to translate our documentation into other languages.

-We use Weblate for all of our translation management.
-Weblate is a tool that lets us treat every untranslated string as a to-do list that we can work through, one at a time.
+We use Weblate to manage our translations.
+Weblate is a tool that lets us treat every paragraph of content in our documentation as a to-do list that we can work through, one at a time.

 We use [DeepL](https://www.deepl.com/en/translator) for machine translation to produce a first pass at translations.
-The expectation is that these will be edited, reviewed, and improved as necessary.
+Machine translations are far from perfect, but they're usually good enough as a first draft.
+The expectation is that these machine translations will be edited, reviewed, and improved as necessary.

 ### Contributing translations